shopsmart/clojure-navigation/README.md

 ```
     (grep matcher root-object)
 ```
+Recursively applies matcher to *all* children of root-object.
+When a match is found, the container of the matched object is returned.

-The matcher can be any type.
+The matcher itself can be any type.
 If it is a regular expression Pattern, it is matched against strings or the output of (.toString obj) Strings match any substring of (.toString object).
 All other objects match using (= matcher obj).